AntoineOrsoni/pyats-devnet-se-hour/README.md

 In the first exercice, we will connect to the device and get an unstructued show command output (ex: `show ip interface brief`).

-## GET structured show command output
+## Get structured show command output

 In the second exercice, we will leverage Genie parsers to get a structured output (JSON).
 Complete list of Genie parsers can be found here:

 > https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers

+## Get structured show command output for multiple OS (XE and XR)

+In the third exercice, we will connect on multiple devices of the same testbed.
+They are running different OS (XE and XR).
+We will see that we can get the same structured output with the same line of code.

 # pyATS documentation
 ## Official documentation